The Australian Drama Education Magazine (ADEM) is a free digital publication for Drama Australia members.

 • Practical responses to research findings and illustrative material

-2024 Themed Edition: KIA TŌNUI-FLOURISH is now available for download.
+2025 Themed Edition: INViGORATE! is now available for download.

 Past editions can be viewed on this link on the Drama Australia website.